Why language and culture are so important when relocating to a new country.

 Moving to a new country involves many things, and two of the biggest are learning the language and adapting to the culture.

-Our good friends at Eszett have put together this excellent guide on two of Brunel's key locations - The Netherlands and Brazil.
+Our good friends at BiCortex have put together this excellent guide on two of Brunel's key locations: the Netherlands and Brazil.

 Why do we need to learn a new language and culture when we move to another country?
 Is it a necessary part of relocation?
 Why is language and culture a must when relocating?
 Why should there be any language lessons for expatriates?
 Are language training and cross-cultural training something of the pre-corona past?